Relocating a cluster - Amazon Redshift

 2. On the navigation menu, choose Clusters.

 3. Choose Create cluster to create a new cluster.
-For more information on how to create a cluster, see Amazon Redshift provisioned clusters in Amazon Redshift Getting Started Guide.
+For more information on how to create a cluster, see Get started with Amazon Redshift provisioned data warehouses in Amazon Redshift Getting Started Guide.

 4. Under Backup, for Cluster relocation, choose Enabled.
 Relocation is turned off by default.